treeman/money/README.md

 # TODO
 1. Give budget view a little love
-    1. Should be able to add/remove categories and groups
+    Should be able to add/remove categories and groups
 1. Minor stuff for account view
+    Should be able to delete transactions

 ## Categories
 1. UI for: